 Cell delineation determines the cell boundary by identifying the header bytes and the HEC byte of a cell, and detects an out of cell delineation (OCD) condition or a change of cell delineation (COCD).
-Cell delineation is performed off-line, and the data path cell boundary is only updated by cell delineation if an OCD condition is present.
+Cell delineation is performed offline, and the data path cell boundary is only updated by cell delineation if an OCD condition is present.
 Performing cell delineation off-line results in fewer cells being discarded when the cell boundary changes.
 If DSS scrambling is enabled (bit synchronous mode only), only the six least significant bits (LSBs) of the HEC (HEC[3:8]) are used for cell delineation, as the two most significant bits (MSBs) are scrambled.
 An OCD condition is declared if seven consecutive cells are received with incorrect HEC bytes.
-An OCD condition is terminated if "Delta" consecutive cells are received with correct HEC bytes, if cell delineation updates the data path cell boundary that is different from the current data path cell boundary.
+An OCD condition is terminated if "Delta" consecutive cells are received with correct HEC bytes, if cell delineation updates the data path cell boundary.
+All ATM cells are discarded during an OCD condition.
+A COCD is declared when Cell Delineation updates the data path cell boundary with a cell boundary that is different from the current data path cell boundary.

 Cell delineation has three states: "Hunt", "Presync", and "Sync".
 The "Hunt" state searches for the cell boundary.
 Each time slot is checked for an HEC byte (six LSBs of the HEC byte if DSS is enabled).
 The cell boundary is set once the header and HEC bytes are identified, and cell delineation transitions to the "Presync" state.
 The "Presync" state verifies the cell boundary identified in the "Hunt" state.
 The HEC is checked in each incoming cell.
 If "Delta" cells (including the "Hunt" to "Presync" transition cell) with a correct HEC are received, cell delineation transitions to the "Sync" state.
 If a cell with an incorrect HEC is received, cell delineation updates the data path cell boundary if an OCD condition is present.
-If a cell with an incorrect HEC is received, cell delineation updates the data path cell boundary if an OCD condition state diagram is shown in Figure 8-4.
+If a cell with an incorrect HEC is received, cell delineation transitions to the "Hunt" state.
+The cell delineation state diagram is shown in Figure 8-5.
 The cell delineation process starts in the "Hunt" state.
 In octet-aligned mode, the HEC check is performed one byte at a time, so up to 53 checks may be needed to find the cell boundary.
 In bit synchronous mode, the HEC check is performed one bit at a time, so up to 424 checks may be needed to find the cell boundary.
 HEC calculation coset polynomial addition can be disabled.
 The cell delineation process can be programmed to ignore the first header byte (for DQDB applications) when calculating the HEC.
 If cell processing is disabled, cell delineation will not be performed.
 A "Delta" of eight is used for unframed modes and a "Delta" of six is used for framed modes.
 In bit synchronous mode, the serial data stream is demultiplexed into an 8-bit parallel data stream (as determined by the data path cell boundary updated) before being passed on to cell filtering.

-Figure 8-4 Cell Delineation State Diagram
+Figure 8-5 Cell Delineation State Diagram